srmcgann/Coordinates/README.md

                          alpha:    [0 to 1],
                          penumbra: [0 to 1, optional 'halo' alpha value],
                          // considerations: each collection of particles is
                          // contained as a single shape buffer.
+To manipulate individual
+                         // particles, it is much more performant to access / modify the
+                         // data via geometry.vertices, than to have many separate 'shapes'

+                       • 'lines',
+                         // The 'lines' shape type is just like 'particles'
+                         // (above), except vertices are drawn as pairs with even numbered
+                         // vertices the beginning of line segments, ending with the following
+                         // vertex.
+A geometryData array is expected, as with particles.
+                         // Relevant 'lines' properties:
+                         size: [0 to ...],  // no max size, as lines are rendered as polygons.
+                                             // sizes are influenced by
+                                             // perspective / renderer.fov
+                         scaleX|Y|Z: line field is scaled @ creation.
+                         color: [standard / hex, e.g. 0xff0000 (red) ],
+                                // recall functions, e.g. HexFromHSV(0, 1, 1) (red)
+                         alpha:    [0 to 1],
+                         penumbra: [0 to 1, optional 'halo' alpha value],
+                         // considerations: each collection of lines is
-To manipulate
+                         // contained as a single shape buffer.
+To manipulate individual
-                         // individual particles, either create multiple shapes
-                         // or access / modify the data via geometry.vertices etc.
+                         // lines, it is much more performant to access / modify the
+                         // data via geometry.vertices, than to have many separate 'shapes'

   exportShape: false, // display popup for each geometry which has this option
   objX: 0,            // for 'obj' or 'custom shape' format models, initial offset